If you’re here, you’re probably struggling for the right words to say when a baby dies…

 3. “Everything happens for a reason.”
 Not what I wanted to hear.
 I did not… COULD NOT … understand why it happened and certainly was not in a place to think through the possible reasons behind it or what good may one day come from it.

 4. “God only gives us what we can handle.”
 Nope.
 I’m not buying it.
-I’m pretty sure I went well past my threshold, but was thankfully saved by loving family and friends and my other three children.
-Now I will believe that God provided me with that support network, however, immediately after losing my baby I did not find this statement reassuring.
+I’m sure I went well past my threshold, but family and friends and my other three children saved me.
+While I believe that God provided me with that support network, immediately after losing my baby I did not find this statement reassuring.

 5. “The baby is in a better place.”
-Most mother’s think the best place for their newborn is in their loving arms.
-Although the sentiment behind this statement is understood, it’s best to just not say it.
+Most mothers think the best place for their newborn is in their loving arms.
+Although the sentiment behind this statement is understood, these words hurt.
+We want our babies here, not somewhere else.

 I never expected anyone to have a magic word or statement that would fix everything or take the pain away.
 I knew there were no words.

-The greatest comfort to me was knowing that I’m loved and supported and that my family and friends were and are here for me.
+The greatest comfort to me was that I knew that I’m loved and supported and my family and friends were and are here for me.

 There have been many times when I have felt awkwardness and silence in group settings as people try to avoid the subject.
 I understand, having been on the other side, that no one wants to upset me by saying or asking the wrong thing.

 But now I want to talk about and remember Kathryn.
 I want people to know about her and what happened to her.
-I want to know that other people loved her too.
-I want to know that it is okay for me to talk about her.
+I want to know that other people loved her too, and it is okay to talk about her.